polygon/spectrum_painter/README.md

  * Format selects the output formatter.
 There is support for bladerf and hackrf radio formats as well as raw I/Q interleaved 32-bit float samples.
  * You can pass multiple images to the program which will all be converted and written to the output.

 The FFT adapts to the image size.
 However, I've not tried what happens for very wide or narrow images.
-Pictures with a horizontal resolution between like 512-2048 images seem to work fine, though.
+Pictures with a horizontal resolution between about 512-2048 pixels seem to work fine, though.
 Only the first color channel of the image is used, so images should be black and white.

 ### HackRF Example